Olam

 Source: CFTC (2015) |

-As listed on the We Mean Business website, this company has committed to the following climate action initiatives: adopt a science-based emissions reduction target; develop low carbon action plan.
+As listed on the We Mean Business website, this company has committed to the following climate action initiatives: adopt a science-based emissions reduction target; climate smart agriculture.

 This company has sustainability claims on its website in areas that include living landscapes, plantations and farms, sustainable palm oil, animal welfare and supply chains.